moutro/moutro/README.md

 ### About Me :

-I'm a skilled developer with experience at both HubSpot, Wix, and a founder of my own dev startup.
+I'm a skilled developer and technical writer with experience at HubSpot, Wix, Autodesk, Amazon AWS, and a founder of my own dev startup.
 I have a passion for AI, crafting web apps, websites, working with AI tools and with APIs.
 I'm also an active contributor and collaborator to open-source projects and have specialized expertise in Wix and HubSpot development.

 - 👨‍🎨 **Expertise**: JavaScript, React, Node.js, Git, GitHub, APIs, Technical Writing.
 Proficient in the Wix platform for developers, HubSpot CMS/CRM, and HubSpot APIs.